+- 7.1 An assessment has been completed and appended to the report as Appendix D. - 7.2 In particular, the assessment suggested the following:

+Long-term

-- 7.1 An assessment has been completed and appended to the report as Appendix D. - 7.2 In particular, the assessment suggested the following: - Long-term - The proposal seeks to remove subsidy which the Authority can no longer sustain with the potential of the respective clubs paying a rate to recover the costs for their occupation of pavilions and playing fields to provide a sustainable basis for such provision. - Rationalise Grass cutting to a more sustainable level - Play areas rationalised to a more sustainable level
+- The proposal seeks to remove subsidy which the Council can no longer sustain with the potential of the respective sports clubs paying an increased rate to enable the Council to recover the costs for their occupation of pavilions and playing fields to provide a sustainable basis for such provision. - o Rationalise grass cutting to a more sustainable level - Play areas rationalised to a more sustainable level